mono-sgwc/SCP-FC/web/tree.md

 </p>
 <h1 align="center" tabindex="0">BETA WIKI ENTRIES</h1>

-Here are all sites listed, that are in this Wiki.
+<p>are all sites listed, that are in this Wiki.</p>

-Most of the text is clickable and contains hyperlinks to their page/category
+<p>Most of the text is clickable and contains hyperlinks to their page/category</p>

 <h2 id="new">NEW</h2>